MissVeronica/um-happy-birthday/README.md

 # UM Happy Birthday
 Extension to Ultimate Member for Birthday greeting emails

+Next version 2.0.0 with a lot of new features like send the greetings log by email to admin, Roles asnd User status selections.
+Resending greetings during the celebration day.
+Will also try to test and include SMS text greetings.

 ## UM Settings - Emails
 1. "Happy Birthday" notification email
 2. Template is saved to active theme's folder: <code>ultimate-member/email/um_greet_todays_birthdays.php</code>